Dorte Juul Jensen

 Dorte Juul Jensen (born 1957) is a senior scientist and head of the Center for Fundamental Research: Metal Structures in Four Dimensions and Materials Research Division, Risø DTU National Laboratory for Sustainable Energy, Roskilde, Denmark.
 Risø operates under the auspices of the Danish Ministry of Science, Technology and Innovation, researching a wide range of technologies and training Ph.D. candidates in the sciences.

 Jensen's research involves advancing knowledge of the physical characteristics of metal structures.
 She has pioneered new experimental techniques based on neutron diffraction, electron microscopy, and synchrotron x-ray diffraction.

-Home life

-Dorte Juul Jensen was born January 30, 1957, in Birkerød, Denmark.
-She is a daughter of Per and Jutta (Hartvig) Justesen.
-She married Jens Christian Juul-Jensen, August 29, 1981, and they have two children.

-Work life
+Career

 After earning her Ph.d. in Civil Engineering, she was appointed chair of the Research Forum by the then minister of Research.

 Since 1983 Juul-Jensen has been a researcher at Risø National Laboratory, first as a scientist, then from 1994 as a senior scientist.

-Juul-Jensen is also an editor of the journal Scripta Materialia, an international journal of material science, and she has co-authored a book, Electron Backscatter Diffraction in Materials Science (Kluwer Academic/Plenum Publishers, New York, New York 2000).
+Juul-Jensen is also an editor of the journal Scripta Materialia, an international journal of material science.
+She co-authored a book, Electron Backscatter Diffraction in Materials Science, which was published by Kluwer Academic in 2000.

 Publications

 Dorte Juul Jensen has published over 450 scientific articles.
-Here are a few of them:
+These include: